Homan13/my-portfolio/src/content/blog/masonic-kt-attestation/index.md

 I get that this is the road we're heading down, I may not agree with it, but this is the direction where going.
 The company I work for has a pretty profound principle for situations such as this.
 "Disagree and commit".
 I see the direction we're headed, and I'll do my part to keep this organization going, what about you?

 "I profess the Christian faith."

+As usual, thank you for reading.
+These thoughts are my own, and in no way represent the official thoughts and statements of my employer, my automotive and Masonic membership affiliations.